tfeb/dsm/README.md

 will be true.

 ### `&rest` lists may not be
-A lambda list like `(a &rest b)` just peels off the first element of the thing it's matching for `a` and then puts everything else in `b`: that may not be a proper list or even a cons.  in particular
+A lambda list like `(a &rest b)` just peels off the first element of the thing it's matching for `a` and then puts everything else in `b`: that may not be a proper list or even a cons.
+In particular

 | this                | is the same as this |
 | ------------------- | ------------------- |
 | `(a b ... &rest c)` | `(a b ... . c)`     |
 | `(&rest r)`         | `r`                 |

 and so on.
-Checking `&rest` lists are in fact proper lists is expensive and probably not actually useful since it would make cyclic structures impossible to match, so `dsm` does not waste time doing so.
+Checking that `&rest` lists are in fact proper lists is expensive and probably not actually useful since it would make cyclic structures impossible to match, so `dsm` does not waste time doing so.

 ### Declarations
 Declarations are 'raised' to where they belong by the compiler, so something like